Photography Higher National Diploma

 - Specialist Practice in Photography

-Examples of students’ work are displayed in college and sometimes at external venues such as The Public arts centre in West Bromwich, the Custard Factory in Birmingham and the New Art Gallery in Walsall.
+Examples of students’ work are displayed in college and sometimes at external venues such as the Custard Factory in Birmingham and the New Art Gallery in Walsall.
 Our students have also had the chance to work with visiting international photographers and have contributed to live projects, some of which are produced in collaboration with our partners such as Sandwell Council and others.
 Students are encouraged to participate in a variety of trips and visits which take place each term to develop better understanding of their subject.

 How will I be assessed?